-Both tabs share:
+Both tabs share but is only visible on the Text tab:

-- Pixel Overlay Model- This will list all of your Pixel Overlay models; choose the model that you want to display the live data. - State- There are four different states - Disabled- This is the inactive state for the Matrix tools - Enabled- This will stop all other data going to your Pixel Overlay Model and display only the data from the Matrix Tools. - Transparent- This will not stop other data coming into the Pixel Overlay Model and will display the Matrix Tools data at the same time.
+- Model- This will list all of your Pixel Overlay models; choose the model that you want to display the live data. - State- There are four different states - Disabled- This is the inactive state for the Matrix tools - Enabled- This will stop all other data going to your Pixel Overlay Model and display only the data from the Matrix Tools. - Transparent- This will not stop other data coming into the Pixel Overlay Model and will display the Matrix Tools data at the same time.
 This will combine the channel data so will not display RGB colors correctly.
-This is only recommended for single color matrices. - Transparent RGB- This will not stop the other data coming into the Pixel Overlay model and any Matrix Tools data will override the other data being displayed and this is the recommended setting if you want to display the Matrix Tools data over the other incoming data. - Clear- This will clear any Matrix Tools data that is displaying on the Pixel Overlay Model. - Sync Back- This will synchronize the data that is displaying on your Pixel Overlay model, not just the Matrix Tools data.
-This is not recommended as it is very CPU and web interface intensive and will slow everything down. - Color Picker- You can select the color using various methods in the color picker.
-You can click in the Hue slider to get the approximate color and then select the exact shade in the main window, enter the RGB value or enter the hexadecimal value for the color. - Palette- You can select some of the basic colors which will in turn update the color picker to the palette color you selected. - Preview screen- This will show you an approximation of how your text is displaying.
-You can change the appearance on the Preview Screen to be round or square pixels and you can show a grid to indicate the positions of all the pixels
+This is only recommended for single color matrices. - Transparent RGB- This will not stop the other data coming into the Pixel Overlay model and any Matrix Tools data will override the other data being displayed and this is the recommended setting if you want to display the Matrix Tools data over the other incoming data. - Auto Enable- With this enabled, your text or drawing will display when you click on the Place Text button.